Chapter #3 - Memory

 Information is stored in the same area of the brain as similar information.

-A brainstorm is a good memory jog.
+A brainstorm is a good memory jog.18.Notice when you do remember.

 Everyone has a different memory style.

-Notice when you recall information easily and ask yourself what memory techniques you're using naturally
+Notice when you recall information easily and ask yourself what memory techniques you're using naturally19.Use it before you lose it.

 Even information stored in long-term memory becomes difficult to recall if we don't use it regularly.